Lesson Offerings for Spring 2020

-I am establishing the perfect place to enjoy intimate and creative events in beautiful Burgundy, France.
-I envision that between May and October, we'll offer a weekend "lesson" in living a french life where you can learn a variety of domestic arts from natural dye work and knitting to cheesemaking and creating medieval tisanes or teas.
-Our workshops will be casual and enjoyable.
+A long weekend in France can invigorate your creativity.
+It’s a respite from the usual, fast-paced travel itinerary, providing the chance to see the country in a new light.
+I envision the perfect country setting to experience an intimate and inspiring workshop in southwestern, France.
+Between May and October, we'll offer a weekend "lesson" in living a french life where you can learn a variety of d’arts ménagers or French lifestyle skills from natural dye work and knitting to cheesemaking and creating medieval tisanes or teas.
+Our events will be casual and enjoyable.
 Educational and relaxing.
-Once a year, renown artists will be invited to share their talents on various art forms.
-It is my desire to combine my love of all things beautiful and useful, entertaining guests in a special setting in France, and sharing and learning new artistic expressions.
+Once a year, a renown artist will be invited to share their talents on various art forms.
+It’s the opportunity to combine my love of all things beautiful and useful, entertaining guests in a special setting in France, and sharing and learning new artistic expressions.
+Permit yourself the indulgence.

 Pastel: Discovering Southwest France's Ancient Blue Dye